storj/docs/app/(docs)/object-mount/user-guides/tips/page.md

 We strongly recommend running `rsync` with the options `--inplace -W`.
 This makes rsync work more efficiently with object storage.

-To use rsync options that preserve permissions (`-p`) and modification times (`-t`), such as when you want to update files only when the source has been updated, you must enable {ref}`POSIX File Access <getting-started-posix-file-access>`.
+To use rsync options that preserve permissions (`-p`) and modification times (`-t`), such as when you want to update files only when the source has been updated, you must enable [POSIX File Access](getting-started-posix-file-access).

 ### Fpsync

 When using `fpysync`, use the `-o` option to pass the options recommended for rsync down to the worker processes, e.g. `-o "--inplace -W"`.
 Further, because Object Mount is already parallelised, we recommend limiting the number of Fpsync worker processes using the `-n` option.

-To use rsync options that preserve permissions (`-p`) and modification times (`-t`), such as when you want to update files only when the source has been updated, you must enable {ref}`POSIX File Access <getting-started-posix-file-access>`.
+To use rsync options that preserve permissions (`-p`) and modification times (`-t`), such as when you want to update files only when the source has been updated, you must enable [POSIX File Access](getting-started-posix-file-access).

 % FFmpeg